 Integrated care is seamless, coordinated and locally designed care that puts patients at the centre of service organisation, considers their needs in a holistic way, and develops high quality services that meet these needs in settings that are accessible and convenient for patients.

 The Future Hospital Commission report (2013) set out a number of recommendations for how to provide patients with the safe, high-quality, sustainable care that they deserve.
 Its 11 principles of patient care call for services to be designed with the patient in mind, bringing together elements from across health and social care to support patients wherever they are, in hospital or in the community.
-The Future Hospital Programme has been working to put these principles into practice since its inception in 2013.

 Integrated care is one solution to the myriad challenges facing the NHS, enabling the health service to deal more effectively and efficiently with the pressures of an ageing population and increased demand from patients with complex long-term conditions and multi-morbidities.